 Today, structured settlements are awarded in a variety of cases, and are common for lawsuits settled out of court.
-Most claimants get to choose between accepting periodic payments, taking a single lump sum payout, or some combination of the two.
+Most claimants get to choose between accepting periodic payments, taking a single lump-sum payout, or some combination of the two.

 However, in cases that involve minor children or persons found to be incompetent, courts typically require structured settlements in order to ensure the award money is disbursed and spent appropriately.

-Case 1: 46-year-old woman suffers back and head trauma after an ambulance rear-ends her car.
+A 46-year-old woman suffers back and head trauma after an ambulance rear-ends her car.